modern-influence-of-ancient-warriors

 The Norman warrior tradition in Sicily can be compared with other medieval military expansions:

-This comparative flexibility made Norman warriors uniquely successful in securing permanent control of Sicily.
+This comparative flexibility made Norman warriors uniquely successful in securing permanent control of Sicily, while other conquerors (Byzantines, Muslims, later Hohenstaufen) struggled to maintain stability.

 The Decline of the Norman Warrior

 By the end of the 12th century, the original warrior stock had diminished.
 Constant warfare, intermarriage with local nobility, and the centralization of royal power under Tancred and later the Hohenstaufen emperors reduced the prominence of the feudal knightly class.
-The Kingdom of Sicily increasingly relied on mercenaries and Sicilian-born troops.
-However, the legend of the Norman warrior persisted: their conquests and administrative innovations remained a model for later European rulers.
+The Kingdom of Sicily increasingly relied on mercenaries and Sicilian-born troops, who lacked the fierce adventuring spirit of the first Norman invaders.
+The Norman barons who had conquered the island became courtiers, more interested in palaces and poetry than campaigns.
+The death of William II in 1189 without a direct heir plunged Sicily into a succession crisis that allowed Holy Roman Emperor Henry VI (married to Constance de Hauteville) to claim the throne in 1194.
+With the Hohenstaufen came a new military culture, and the Norman warrior as a distinct force faded into history.
+However, the legend of the Norman warrior persisted: their conquests and administrative innovations remained a model for later European rulers, including the Angevins and Aragonese who followed.

 Legacy and Modern Perspectives